-United States President Donald Trump bragged about 1 million RSVPs to his Tulsa, Oklahoma, return to the campaign trail.
+United States President Donald Trump bragged about 1 million RSVPs to his Tulsa, Oklahoma, returns to the campaign trail.
 In reality, the event failed to attract more than just about half the 40,000 capacity of the venue.

 It is widely believed that people who were soliciting tickets for the event may have been a part of an organized operation.
-This movement is said that had its start from the social media platform TikTok.
+This movement is said that had its start in the social media platform TikTok.

 Trump tweeted “Almost One Million people requested tickets for the Saturday Night Rally in Tulsa, Oklahoma!” last week.
 An unnamed local official stated that they expected 100,000 to attempt to attend the rally near the arena.
 However, on Saturday, pre-registered attendees didn’t show up to Tulsa’s Bank of Oklahoma Center arena, which let rallygoers in on a first-come, first-serve basis.
 President’s team dropped the plans for him to address an “overflow” area outside the venue since there wasn’t such a thing.

 “You are warriors.
 We had some very bad people outside.
 They were doing bad things.
 But I really do appreciate it,” Trump told his crowd.
-This seems like his attempts to explain the empty seats as a result of “thugs” outside the arena.
+This seems like his attempt to explain the empty seats as a result of “thugs” outside the arena.
 However, there were no reports of violence or people blocking entrances.

 Trump 2020 campaign manager Brad Parscale told CNN Sunday, “Leftists and online trolls doing a victory lap, thinking they somehow impacted rally attendance, don’t know what they’re talking about or how our rallies work.”